Algebraic Path Finding

 Matrices over a semiring are a semiring

-Since working wht Haskell arrays may be described as anything but pleasent, let’s define some simple wrappers to ease our life a little bit.
+Since working with Haskell arrays could be described as anything but pleasant, let’s define some simple wrappers to ease our life a little bit.
 We will go with some dependentish square matrices, but nothing that makes our code too complicated.

 type Edge = (Nat, Nat)